-OK Computer was the first Radiohead album which are self-produced, with the help of Nigel Goodrich.
+OK Computer was the first Radiohead album which is self-produced, with the help of Nigel Goodrich.
 Radiohead recorded the album in Oxfordshire and Bath in early 1997.
-Price album sales because of alleged nekonvencialnog and nepodešenog sound was quite low.
+Album sales because of alleged unconventional and unadjusted sound were quite low.
 However, OK Computer reached number one on the UK album chart and became Radiohead’s highest ranked album on the US charts at that time; debuting at number 21 on the Billboard 200th Three singles “Paranoid Android”, “Karma Police” and “No Surprises” “are published in the promotion of the album.

 2. The moment when for the first time listen to Kid A, the fourth and most impatient awaited album of Radiohead, will all remember.
 Shocked many.
 Disappointed many.
 Angered the majority.
 Does our ears deceive me?
 This is the successor of their favorite mega turbo album?
 What the hell happened?